Yield: 6 US gallons (22.7 liters)

-Agatha Feltus uses “nanomashing” to learn about the character of various speciality malts as she researches a recipe.
-The following mild ale recipe takes the knowledge gained from Feltus’ malt experiments to create a flavor profile true to the classic mild character.
+In her article "Nanomashing: Investigating Specialty Grains on a Small Scale," Agatha Feltus uses "nanomashing" to learn about the character of various speciality malts as she researches a recipe.
+The following mild ale recipe takes the knowledge gained from Feltus' malt experiments to create a flavor profile true to the classic English mild ale character--a light-flavored, malt-accented beer.

 - 6.75 lb (3.06 kg) Maris Otter pale malt